 These essays are definitely not something you can rush the night before the deadline, or even the week before.
 Competitive applicants begin the writing process 9 or 10 months in advance.
 You might think that essay writing is a skill you either have or you don’t, but any student is capable of creating a great essay, IF they put in the time and due diligence.
 Every great essay went through multiple rounds of rewrites and revisions, so don’t rush the process, start early.

 Something often overlooked here is that just like everything else, letters of recommendation are not stand-alone materials in your application.
 It is important to think about how these letters will strengthen the rest of your application.
-They should come from teachers or counsellors who know you well enough to create a personalized statement of you and your abilities.
+They should come from teachers or counselors who know you well enough to create a personalized statement of you and your abilities.

 A common mistake is to simply approach someone, ask for a letter of recommendation, and to consider the task done.
 Great letters of recommendation require effort.
-Set up a time with the teacher or counsellor you’ve chosen a minimum of one month before the deadline.
+Set up a time with the teacher or counselor you’ve chosen a minimum of one month before the deadline.
 Have an in-person conversation with him/her to talk through accomplishments and activities that highlight your strengths.
 Don’t assume that a teacher you’ve worked closely with will remember everything great about you.
 Take the initiative to outline some key points that you’d like your teacher to keep in mind when writing the letter.
 Make it easy for them to help you, they’ll appreciate it.
 Finally, follow up with them about a week or two before the letters are due to see if they need anything else from you, and that they’re on track to meet due dates.

 Letters of recommendation should bring to light examples of academic achievement and potential.
 This covers even details such as level of classroom participation and respect for and from others.
 Key points here include discipline, maturity, motivation, leadership, integrity, reaction to setbacks, social consciousness, and self-confidence.
 It’s tempting to want to read these letters before they are submitted to colleges, but waiving your right to view them can pay off.
 Admission officers tend to trust them more if they know you were confident enough to have the letters go straight to them.